-We all know bad golf partners, or you’ve at least heard of them.
-You’ll no doubt have others to add to this list, but here are 5 of the worst type of golf partners I’ve experienced thus far..
+We all know of bad golf partners, or we’ve at least heard of them.
+You’ll no doubt have others to add to this list, but here are 5 of the worst type of golf partners I’ve experienced thus far.

 Have you experienced any of these types of golfers?
 Let me know by commenting below!